polyaxon/polyaxon/site/docs/setup/platform/index.md

 ### Deploy

-Now you can install Polyaxon with your `config.yml` file
+Now you can install Polyaxon with your `config.yml` file.

+> **Note**: it's important to know that there's an initial delay before you can access Polyaxon API, and before some pods will turn green, which is set to 2 minutes.

 You can use Polyaxon CLI to manage the deployment